-The beekeeper usually makes an artificial swarm by splitting the colony into two to prevent loss, to keep the old queen and retain all the workers to continue to forage.
+The beekeeper usually makes an artificial swarm by splitting the colony into two to prevent loss.
+They want to keep the old gueen and retain all the workers to continue to forage.

 The manipulation must work round the fact that the workers flight path is inflexible.
 They will always return exactly to the hive entrance.